Coleslaw: United States

 In the United States, coleslaw often contains buttermilk, mayonnaise or substitutes, and carrot.
 However, many regional variations exist, and recipes incorporating prepared mustard or vinegar without the dairy and mayonnaise are also common.

 Throughout the South, coleslaw is served alongside hushpuppies and French fries as side dishes for fried fish.
 Coleslaw is also a popular side dish with barbecue.

 In North Carolina, coleslaw is fine and vinegary and served with barbecue.
 In the Lexington, North Carolina area, red slaw is made using ketchup and vinegar rather than mayonnaise.
 It is frequently served alongside North Carolina barbecue, including Lexington style barbecue, where, unlike in the rest of the state, a red slaw is the prevailing variety.

 In Memphis, Tennessee, coleslaw has mayonnaise and is served as a topping in pulled pork barbecue sandwiches.
 Hot slaw, which is flavored with jalapeño chilies and mustard, was named the first official state food of Tennessee in 2024.

-Middle East

-In Israel, a common coleslaw type consists of red cabbage and mayonnaise.
-It often includes salt, pepper, and lemon juice.
-The salad is often served as a topping option at food stands.
-It is also mass-produced and purchased in stores.